Skip to main content

 Staying up to date

-vulkro update # fresh version check + prompt, then refresh CVE data
+vulkro update # version check + prompt, then refresh CVE data

 Vulkro for Salesforce (vulkro-sf)